How to install Arch Linux ARM on Android phone (Termux Proot-distro)

 pkg update

-pkg install proot-distro pulseaudio, vim
+pkg install proot-distro pulseaudio vim

 1. Install Proot Arch Linux (base system)